mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 Introduction
 ------------

 An extremely important concept in the study of vector spaces is that of _linear independence_.
-At a high level, a set of vectors are linearly
+At a high level, a set of vectors are said to be **linearly independent** if you cannot form any vector in the set using a weighted sum of any combination of the other vectors in the set.
+If a set of vectors does not have this quality -- that is, a vector in the set can be formed from some combination of other vectors in the set -- then the set is said to be **linearly dependent**.

 Linear independence
 -------------------